sungmonchoi0902/sungmonchoi0902.github.io/README.md

 I made this using p5.js, and I checked the reference site to create a camera, but it was hard to find, so I asked ChatGPT.

+First, I declared a variable called cam and created a canvas of an appropriate size.
+Then, to receive the webcam stream, I used the createCapture(VIDEO) function and matched the video input size to the canvas size.
+I used cam.hide() because createCapture(VIDEO) automatically displays a default video element in the browser, and if that appears along with the video drawn on the canvas, the screen would show two overlapping videos, making the UI messy.
+By using hide(), I hid the default browser video and displayed only the one drawn on the canvas.
+After that, the draw() function ran every frame, and background(0) was used to repaint the canvas black each frame so that no afterimages remained.
+Finally, I used image(cam, 0, 0, width, height) to display the webcam video across the entire canvas.

 ![camcall](img/camcall.png)

 However, the generated camera acted like a mirror, my image didn’t move naturally and it moved in the opposite direction of my actual movement.
 So I used push and pop codes.